Slip over liquid-infused gratings in the singular limit of a nearly inviscid lubricant: Problem formulation

 namely the constant correction to the shear in the far-field behavior \eqref{far}.
 That behavior is accordingly refined to [see Fig.~\ref{fig:setup}(d)]

 The goal is to calculate $\lambda$ as a function of $\mu$ and $h$.

 {\mathcal{D}} It is useful to define the integral quantity

-Integral conservation of momentum can be used to derive alternative expressions for $\Dtotal$.
-Let $\mathcal{C}$ be any simple curve in the exterior domain extending from $x=0$ to $x=1$.
-By integrating Laplace's equation \eqref{Laplace both} over the domain bounded between $y=0$ and $\mathcal{C}$ (within the semi-unit cell), and making use of the 2D variant of Gauss's theorem in conjunction with the symmetry conditions \eqref{symmetry+ both}, we find
+An integral force balance can be used to derive alternative expressions for $\Dtotal$.
+Let $\mathcal{C}$ be any simple curve in the exterior domain extending from the line $x=0$ to the line $x=1$.
+By integrating Laplace's equation \eqref{Laplace both} over the domain bounded between $y=0$, the curve $\mathcal{C}$ and the lines $x=0,1$, and making use of the 2D variant of Gauss's theorem in conjunction with the symmetry conditions \eqref{symmetry+ both}, we find

 where $\hat{\mathbf{n}}$ is the unit normal to $\mathcal{C}$ pointing away from the domain, $\boldsymbol{\nabla}=\be_1\partial/\partial x+\be_2\partial/\partial y$ and $dl$ is the differential arc length along $\mathcal{C}$.